 Most importantly, despite random assignment to active or placebo NRT and consistent instructions to reduce smoking, cigarette use trajectories were not homogeneous.
 In particular, although those who received active NRT were more likely to reduce their smoking, many participants did not reduce.
 Lower levels of nicotine dependence and anxiety predicted reduction, even among those given placebo NRT.

 Consistent with prior research, those who failed to reduce their smoking during the trial or who only cut out a small number of cigarettes were less likely to have quit smoking following the trial.
 Although reduction and cessation patterns aligned with treatment assignment, baseline reports of anxiety, social functioning, and nicotine dependence were similarly important.
 Smoking trajectories were substantially more predictive of follow-up CO than assignment to NRT treatment group, which suggests that a focus on initial smoking reduction (i.e., as few as two weeks following instructions to reduce) is important when considering who is likely to benefit from a recommendation to reduce smoking among those not ready to quit abruptly.
+Our findings also indicate that those with lower anxiety achieved greater reductions in CPD, suggesting interventions that address anxiety could help to maximize smoking reduction.

 Recent literature recommends lower cutoffs for biochemically-verified smoking cessation, with CO values as low as 6ppm (33), emphasizing the relevance of predictive modeling.
 However, particular smoking trajectories appear to improve prediction of CO values, and discerning between those trajectories occurred largely at two and four-week follow-up points.
 When asked to reduce smoking, those with substantial reductions after two weeks may follow paths toward substantial reduction or quitting, while those with minimal initial reductions may revert to their usual smoking levels.
 These results align with a previous LCA (34) which concluded that smokers who are not looking to quit are not homogeneous.